How a Haggis Disaster Taught Us Everything About Real Hospitality

 Raj listened patiently, nodding.
 When I’d finished, he sighed.
 "Ah, cultural misunderstandings.
 They can be tricky, eh?
 You see, many Indians, especially those from certain regions, aren't used to very spicy food.
 They prefer subtle flavours, balanced spices.
 It's a common mistake to think all Indian food is fiery hot."

-Then he told me something that really struck home.
+Then he told me something that really hit home.
 He’d had a similar experience when he first opened The Spice Merchant.
 He’d assumed that all Scots loved a fiery vindaloo.
 He’d learned the hard way that many preferred milder, creamier curries.

 "It's about understanding your audience," Raj said.
 "Not making assumptions based on stereotypes.
 It's about asking questions, listening to what they want, and changing your menu if needed."

 Walking back to The Highland Haggis, I realised I had a lot to sort out.
-It wasn't just about apologising to the doctors (which I did, profusely, the next day).
-It was about changing how we did things.
+It wasn't just about apologising to the doctors (which I did, profusely, the very next day).
+It was about fundamentally changing how we did things.

 We also decided to offer a "mild" haggis, with less black pepper and no chilli.
 We’d still have the traditional version, of course, but we’d give people a choice.
+This small menu adaptation significantly broadened our appeal.

-The biggest change, though, was our attitude.
+The biggest change, though, was our whole attitude.
 We made a real effort to be more curious, more inquisitive, more understanding.
 We started asking customers about their past experiences with Scottish food, their favourite flavours, how much spice they liked.
-We listened carefully and changed what we did based on what they said.
+We listened carefully and actually changed what we did based on what they said.

 The main thing I learned?
 Don't assume anything.
 Ask questions.
 Listen.
 Change things if you need to.
 And don't be afraid to admit when you're wrong.
-Being humble is a superpower in the hospitality world.
+Being humble is a real superpower in the hospitality world.

 It’s not about making our food boring, or losing our identity.
 It’s about understanding that taste is different for everyone, and that different cultures have different expectations.
 It’s about creating a welcoming place where everyone feels comfortable and respected.